brson/brson.github.com/beer/_posts/2020-11-10-sierra-nevada-barrel-aged-narwhal.md

 Long-lived aftertaste.

-Aimee disagrees about the "spicyness", but comared to the other bourbon-barrel-aged stouts
+Aimee disagrees about the "spicyness", but compared to the other bourbon-barrel-aged stouts
 I have had,
 there is something kicking my tastebuds here.
 Maybe "tart" would describe it better.